imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

 ### Level 2

-This section deals with using either a hardware wallet or an offline computer to protect your funds.
-These instructions are geared towards an intermediate user, or a novice user who is willing to learn.
+This level requires the use of either a hardware wallet or an offline computer.
+These setup instructions are geared towards an intermediate user who is familiar with the Ethereum ecosystem.

 - Complex Hardware Wallet (Air-Gapped Setup with Bip39 Passphrase)